elkhorn-heavy/walkthroughs/overthewire/natas/level_09.md

 ## Challenge Overview

-After discovering the `natas8` password in the previous challenge, it can be used to log into http://natas8.natas.labs.overthewire.org:
+After discovering the `natas9` password in the previous challenge, it can be used to log into http://natas9.natas.labs.overthewire.org:

 ![The Index Page](images/level_09/00_index_page.png)

 ## Initial Analysis

-This looks exactly the same as [Level 7](./level_07.md), but it's unlikely that it will be the same solution.
 The web page has no instructions, just a prompt:

-> Input secret
+> Find words containing:

-There's an input box for entering some kind of secret, and a `View sourcecode` link that seems like a hint.
+There's an input box for entering the "words", whatever "words" are.
+There is also a `View sourcecode` link that seems like a hint.

 ## Approach Strategy